joshbegley/nyt-latest/README.md

 https://nytimes.com/2024/06/12/obituaries/howard-fineman-dead.html

 **White House Aide Does Not Say if Biden Would Commute Son’s Sentence**\
-`The White House spokeswoman she had not spoken with the president about the matter yet.`\
+`The White House spokeswoman said she had not spoken with the president about the matter yet.`\
 https://nytimes.com/2024/06/12/us/politics/biden-commute-prison-sentence-hunter.html

 **Listen to 8 Songs From the Bewitching Françoise Hardy**\